-SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+SECTION 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a

 Durable medical equipment (DME) includes items such as oxygen equipment and supplies, wheelchairs, walkers, powered mattress systems, crutches, diabetic supplies, speech generating devices, IV infusion pumps, nebulizers, and hospital beds ordered by a provider for use in the home.
 The member always owns certain items, such as prosthetics.
 In this section, we discuss other types of DME that you must rent.